ngblaylock/nathanblaylock.com/content/jrwcpatax.md

 ---
 title: Jeffrey R. Wangsgard & Associates
 icons:
-  - logos:eleventy
+  - Eleventy
-  - vscode-icons:file-type-nunjucks
+  - Nunjucks
-  - logos:bootstrap
+  - Bootstrap 4
-  - logos:sass
+  - Sass
-  - logos:firebase
+  - Firebase
-  - logos:github-icon
+  - GitHub
 ---

 Jeffrey Wangsgard is a Certified Public Accountant in Cache Valley, and has been working with a partner for a number of years.
 After he and his partner decided to split the business and go separate directions Jeffrey started looking for branding and a website for his new business.
 He had a one month timeline between when he contacted me to when he would be in his new office space.
 It was time to get started.